To start using one of your machine’s physical sensors, you first need to define it.

 Decimal places: This will be pre-filled based on sensor type, unless you’ve chosen “Custom.”
 It can be changed.

-Visible: If you want to be able to monitor the sensor tile in the mobile and web applications, then tick this box.
+Visible: If you want to be able to monitor the sensor tile in innius insight for Android and innius admin, then tick this box.
 If the data isn’t worth monitoring, or you only want to use it as the basis for virtual sensors, then leave it unchecked.

 For information about defining thresholds, refer to the article: How are thresholds used.

 With the above definitions you have enough information to create your physical sensor.

 If you now want to add another sensor of the same type to the same machine, tick the box “Add another sensor with these settings.”
 Upon clicking “Save” you will be taken to another add sensor page, in which most of the definitions will be pre-filled.

 If you have finished, click “Save” to save your physical sensor, and if you're not adding another, similar sensor, you will be taken back to the sensor list.